At least 150 people fatally shot in more than 400 shootings over the Fourth of July weekend - KTVZ

 In suburban Atlanta, golf professional Gene Siller was fatally shot at a country club on Saturday, and police are still looking for the suspect, according to Cobb County police.
 Siller, 41, was found unresponsive with an “apparent gunshot wound to the head” and was pronounced dead at the scene, police said.
 Two other gunshot victims were also found on the course.

+One person and eleven others were injured in a shooting at a block party attended by several hundred people in Toledo, Ohio on Sunday night, according to Toledo police.
+A 17-year-old is dead after he was flown by helicopter to the University of Michigan Hospital for treatment, according to Toledo Police Chief George Kral.

+Two victims, a 51-year-old and a 19-year old, are in critical condition, Kral said, and the other nine people wounded are in stable condition, their ages ranging from an 11-year-old to three 19-year-olds.

-Police in Cincinnati, Ohio, said at least two people were killed and three others injured at a holiday celebration at a park late Sunday night.
-The motive for the shooting is still unclear, according to Col. Lisa Davis of the Cincinnati Police Department.
-No suspects have been identified.
+Police in Cincinnati, Ohio, said two males, ages 16 and 19, were killed and three others injured at a holiday celebration at a park late Sunday night.
+The two males were “engaged in a verbal altercation that resulted in the two exchanging gunfire” and the other victims were caught in the crossfire, Cincinnati Police Chief Eliot Isaac said at a news briefing on Monday.

+Two girls, ages 16 and 17, and a 15-year-old boy were wounded in the shooting, Isaac said.
+The 17-year-old girl is in critical condition with a gunshot wound to her back while the other two victims suffered gunshot wounds that were not life-threatening, Isaac said.

 In Dallas, police responded to two separate shootings on July 4, one of which involved five men who were shot.
 Three of the victims were pronounced dead after being transported to a nearby hospital, police said.
 A 61-year-old man was killed in another incident after being shot “multiple times in the street during a disturbance,” and died at a local hospital, according to Dallas police.